seemoo-lab/bcm-rpi3/README.md

 * A bootable image (Raspbian 8) for the micro SD card (8GB) of your Raspberry Pi 3, including a patched version of **airgrack-ng**:
   * [download](https://docs.google.com/uc?id=0Bxy-sW7-zQXjdm9hamNKbkttZG8&export=download)
-* Everything needed to build the pachtes by yourself
+* Everything needed to build the patches by yourself

 ## Steps needed to run the prepared SD card image on your Raspberry Pi 3
 * Login as `root` with the password `nexmon`